course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 As a basis, we set ourselves a few characteristics that I want to fulfill and restrictions that we are subject to.

-We are creating a design with which we will produce two plans.
+We are creating a design with which we will produce two map.
 In the end, it will be used at Unifest, a student music festival with 14,000 visitors over two days.
-The site does not have a tactile guidance system (except for one small area), there is a supplementary or alternative textual description of the site.
+The site does not have a tactile guidance system (except for one small instance).
+There is a supplementary or alternative textual description of the site available on a website.
 Our plan, however, is stationary and was positioned once at the entrance and a second time in the middle of the site next to the awareness stand there.

 The design should be based on the principle that blind and visually impaired people can use the map.